2:052 Academic Freedom and Responsibility

 - The faculty member is entitled to full freedom in research and in the publication of the results, subject to the adequate performance of his/her other academic duties.
 Research for financial gain must be based upon an understanding with the authorities of the university, which is documented reduced to writing and signed by the faculty member and the appropriate academic officer(s).

 Academic freedom is essential to fulfill the ultimate objectives of an educational university - the free search for and expression of truth - and applies to both teaching and research.
 Freedom in research is fundamental to the advancement of truth, and academic freedom in teaching is fundamental for the protection of the rights of the faculty member in teaching and of the student to freedom in learning.
 Implicit in the principle of academic freedom are the corollary responsibilities of the faculty who enjoy that freedom.
-Incompetence, indolence, intellectual dishonesty, failure to carry out assigned duties, serious moral dereliction, arbitrary and capricious disregard of standards of professional conduct - these and other grounds as set forth in APSU Policy, "Policy on Tenure” may constitute adequate cause for dismissal or other disciplinary sanctions against faculty members
+No faculty will face adverse employment action for classroom speech, unless it is not reasonably germane to the subject matter of the class as broadly construed, and comprises a substantial portion of classroom instruction.
+Incompetence, indolence, intellectual dishonesty, failure to carry out assigned duties, serious moral dereliction, arbitrary and capricious disregard of standards of professional conduct - these and other grounds as set forth in APSU Policy, "Policy on Tenure” may constitute adequate cause for dismissal or other disciplinary sanctions against faculty members.

 The right to academic freedom imposes upon the faculty an equal obligation to take appropriate professional action against faculty members who are derelict in discharging their professional responsibilities.
 The faculty member has an obligation to participate in tenure and promotion review of colleagues as specified in university policy.
 Thus, academic freedom and academic responsibility are interdependent, and academic tenure is adopted as a means to protect the former while promoting the latter.
 While academic tenure is essential for the protection of academic freedom, all faculty members, tenured or non-tenured, have an equal right to academic freedom and bear the same academic responsibilities implicit in that freedom.